-You will need the Airport Utility App downloaded and installed on your iOS device (iPhone, iPad or IPad Touch) or the Windows PC
+You’ll need the Airport Utility App downloaded and installed on iOS.
+Or your Windows PC when you’re using one.

-On the Windows PC you will need Bonjour Print Utilities installed in addition.
+On your Windows PC you’ll need Bonjour Print Utilities installed as well.

-Be sure to download and install the software direct from Apple for iOS or the Windows PC
+Be sure to download and install the software direct from the Apple App store.

-Connect up the cables as I’ve described above and boot up your Time Capsule to its default configuration.
-Then
+Then boot up your Time Capsule to its default set up.

-On your iPhone, iPad or IPod Touch go to settings and select network.
+On your Apple device you go to settings and pick network.

-Be sure to have your Wifi turned on so your iOS device can see the network.
+Be sure to have your Wifi turned on so your Apple mobile device can see the network.